 Trekking has now become a familiar form of tourism for domestic and foreign tourists, especially for the youth.
 One of the famous trekking places in Vietnam that you cannot ignore is Sapa.
-This article will give you the basic knowledge of Sapa trekking.
+This article will give you a basic knowledge of Sapa trekking.

 Why is Sapa among the most interesting trekking places?

 Sapa has beautiful roads, winding around the town, leading into the villages of ethnic minorities.
-Along the way you will admire the terraced fields brilliant yellow rice season, or "sea of clouds" surrounding Hoang Lien Son range as beautiful as foreground.
-So trekking in Sapa not only helps you feel comfortable after a stressful working day, but also brings great experiences with the majestic nature here.
+Along the way, you will admire the terraced fields brilliant yellow rice season, or "sea of clouds" surrounding Hoang Lien Son range as beautiful as foreground.
+So trekking in Sapa not only helps you feel comfortable after a stressful working day but also brings great experiences with the majestic nature here.

 Which season is best to go trekking in Sapa?

-Every season in Sapa has its own beauties, so at every time of the year, trekking in Sapa will bring you interesting experiences.
+Every season in Sapa has its beauties, so at every time of the year, trekking in Sapa will bring you interesting experiences.
 However, to prepare the most carefully you should understand the climatic conditions in Sapa at different times.

 ⇒From January to May is the dry season of Sapa.
 At this time, the weather in Sapa has started to warm up; Especially in March, the whole Sapa is brilliant by charming azaleas.
 Therefore, this is a very convenient time for trekking trips.